ramuta/gae-py3-boilerplate/README.md

 Datastore Viewer will run on [http://127.0.0.1:8082/](http://127.0.0.1:8082/).
 Enter `test` as the project name and you'll see the data in your Datastore.

+## Background tasks

+Background tasks are done using Cloud Tasks.
+There's one example (sending emails) of how to do it in this project template.
+See the following files for more detail:

+- utils/task_helper.py
+- tasks/send_email_task.py

+Whenever you'll want to create a background task, use this function from utils/task_helper.py:

+    run_background_task(relative_path, payload)

+Make sure you have `gc_project_name` and `gc_region` set in `AppSettings`.

+The task queues are set in `queue.yaml`.
+Currently two queues are set, `default` and `email`.
+If you need additional ones, edit the `queue.yaml` file.

 ## Cron jobs